Learn More: Self Declaration Form

 You will receive the India Self Declaration once our team processes it.
 They will send it with a confirmation email in your inbox.
 Make sure to print and sign it once you receive it.

 Required Documents to Apply

-India self-declaration is a mandatory form to be filled by all international arriving passengers before the scheduled travel.
-When filling the form, travelers must upload an RT-PCR negative certificate.
+The India Self Declaration is a mandatory form to be filled by all international arriving passengers before the scheduled travel.
+When filling the form, travelers must upload a negative PCR test result.

 It DOES NOT replace a visa.
 If your country requires a visa, the immigration officers will ask for your Visa when you enter the country.
 Keep in mind some nationalities will require a paper visa.
 If that is your case, we suggest you contact your local embassy.

 1 and 5 year Tourist eVisas are not available at this time.
 Only applications for the 30-day Tourist eVisa are being processed.

 Our Company is accredited and recognized by the International Air Transport Association (IATA) and has a validated IATA Agency Code.
 If you want to check this information you can verify our membership using our bearing No. 23716873 at http://store.iata.org/ieccacfree.